OpenAPITools/openapi-generator/samples/client/petstore/bash/README.md

-# Swagger Petstore Bash client
+# OpenAPI Petstore Bash client

 ## Overview
-This is a Bash client script for accessing Swagger Petstore service.
+This is a Bash client script for accessing OpenAPI Petstore service.

 The script uses cURL underneath for making all REST calls.